MaastrichtU-IDS/Litcoin-NLP-Challenge/part2/README.md

 The models were developed and trained using a Tesla V100-SXM2 with 32 GB Memory

 ## Installation
-PART2: Make sure you installed all dependendices with
+PART2: Make sure you installed all dependencies with
 ```bash
   pip3 install -r requirements.txt
 ```